Five Hundred Years of Gem Cutting in the Mountains of Jura

 In Eastern France, near the Swiss border, there lies a sleepy, forest covered mountain range full of secluded villages with an unusually interesting history.
 If you were to visit these villages today, a casual observer might not notice much that would indicate this region’s importance to the history of gem cutting.
 In modern times, the mountain range has become a haven for skiing holidayers, yet if you were travel back a few hundred years, you might find a gem or two.

 The Jura mountains, whose name is derived from the Celtic word for “forest,” has had people living on them since at least the 13th century, though the region’s lapidary history only goes back to the 16th century.
-Local legend says that a watchmaker from Geneva named Michaud introduced the technique of stone cutting to Jura in 1735.
+One local legend says that a watchmaker from Geneva named Michaud introduced the technique of stone cutting to Jura.
 The farming villages that are scattered across the mountaintops eagerly took to the trade because it gave them winter work while they had no agricultural income.
 In the higher mountain altitudes, the soil is of poor quality so the farms were meager which might explain why the lapidary trade excelled in these plateau villages and in the Valserine Valley.

 In 1685, with the Revocation of the Edict of Nantes, Protestant jewelers from the diamond cutting trade were pushed out of an increasingly Catholic France and many took refuge in Geneva.
 This revitalized the Swiss watchmaking industry and by association, boosted the lapidary activity in Jura.
 It is for this reason that the famous Protestant explorer, gem merchant, and jeweler of King Louis XIV, Jean-Baptiste Tavernier sold his Chateau in Aubonne near the base of the Jura mountains and left for Russia and hopefully safer lands to settle in.